 Should you allow a public defender to represent you after an arrest?

-If you are indigent (very poor), you are entitled to be represented by a public defender or court-appointed lawyer, but keep in mind that public defenders and court-appointed lawyers, however well-intentioned or skillful they may be, are sometimes overwhelmed with their caseload and may be unable to give your case the attention you think it deserves.
-Some defendants have only a brief opportunity to confer with their public defender or court-appointed lawyer, and even then this meeting may be conducted in the hallway just before a court appearance.
-However, many of these lawyers are so experienced that they need very little time to learn what they need to know to properly represent you.
-There are many really good lawyers serving as public defenders and as court-appointed lawyers.
-Many are bright, hard-working and skilled lawyers and the criminal justice system is lucky to have them.
+If you cannot afford a personal attorney, you are entitled to be represented by a public defender or court-appointed lawyer.
+However, you should keep in mind that public defenders and court-appointed lawyers, however well-intentioned or skillful they may be, are sometimes overwhelmed with their caseload.
+There is a chance your case will not get the attention you think it deserves.
+Some defendants have only a brief opportunity to confer with their public defender or court-appointed lawyer, and even then, this meeting may be conducted in the hallway just before a court appearance.
+While many of these lawyers are experienced and need very little time to learn what they need to know to properly represent you, you are usually better off hiring an attorney who has more time to devote to your case.

 When should you hire a traffic crimes attorney?

 Some traffic crimes can result in license suspension, jail time, and heavy fines for those convicted.
 Under such circumstances, hiring an aggressive traffic crimes attorney may well be worth the price.

 What should you do if you’ve been arrested on federal property?